Diseases & Conditions

 - Family history of DDH (parents or siblings)

 - Oligohydramnios (low levels of amniotic fluid)

 Newborns.
-The baby is placed in a soft positioning device, called a Pavlik harness, for 1 to 2 months to keep the thighbone in the socket.
+The baby may be placed in a soft positioning device, called a Pavlik harness, for 1 to 3 months to keep the thighbone in the socket.
 This special brace is designed to hold the hip in the proper position while allowing free movement of the legs and easy diaper care.
 The Pavlik harness helps tighten the ligaments around the hip joint and promotes normal hip socket formation.

 1 month to 6 months.
 Similar to newborn treatment, a baby's thighbone is repositioned in the socket using a harness or similar device.
 This method is usually successful, even with hips that are initially dislocated.

 How long the baby will require the harness varies.
 It is usually worn full-time for at least 6 weeks, and then part-time for an additional 6 weeks.

 If the hip will not stay in position using a harness, your child's doctor may try an abduction brace made of firmer material that will keep your baby's legs in position.

 In some cases, a closed reduction procedure is required.
 Your child's doctor will gently move your baby's thighbone into proper position, then apply a body cast (spica cast) to hold the bones in place.
 This procedure is done while the baby is under anesthesia.

 Caring for a baby in a spica cast requires specific instruction.
 Your child's doctor and healthcare team will teach you how to perform daily activities, maintain the cast, and identify any problems.